Wuhyun/CMB-BEST/README.md

 ## Data

-A precomputed data file is required to use the library.
-Please download the HDF5 file below and keep in inside the "data" directory.
-At the moment, this data file is only given privately.
-Please contact wuhyun@kasi.re.kr if you are interested.
+A precomputed data file is required to use the package.
+Please download the HDF5 file from this [Google Drive link](https://drive.google.com/file/d/10BGPCXAtkWF23eZi4R_P-PYVd4NBtGnq/view?usp=share_link) and keep the file inside the "data" directory.

 ## Quick Start